This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Cheese Options: Experiment with different cheeses.
-Try Monterey Jack, cheddar, or mix in cream cheese for a richer filling.
+• Cheese Options: Try Monterey Jack, cheddar, or add cream cheese for extra richness.

-• Spicier Enchiladas: Add diced jalapeños or a spicier green salsa.
+• Spicier Enchiladas: Mix in diced jalapeños or use a hotter green salsa.

-• Low-Carb Alternative: Swap tortillas for lettuce wraps to enjoy all the flavors with fewer carbs.
+• Low-Carb: Swap tortillas for lettuce wraps to cut back on carbs.

 1. Fry the tortillas: Heat oil in a pan and fry each tortilla until lightly browned.
 Drain on paper towels.